 The welfare of our dogs is of paramount importance to us; whilst they are training and working, but also when they are retired or withdrawn.
-Dogs that are ending their career with Medical Detection Dogs make wonderful pets, and we take care to ensure their individual needs are met when searching for a new home for them.
+Dogs that are ending their career with Medical Detection Dogs make wonderful pets, and we take care to ensure their individual needs are met when finding them a new home.

 Requirements of applicants